 Mileage: Reimbursed at the current federal rate.

 Lodging: Lodging will be provided the night before and night of the presentation.
-Additional lodging nights will at the speaker’s expense.
+Additional lodging nights will at the speaker’s expense unless agreed upon.
 Lodging will be direct-billed to the conference, and reservations will be made by the Conference Coordinator.
 Please be prepared to provide your credit card at check-in, as required by the hotel (incidental expenses or additional lodging).

 Additional expenses and/or arrangements must be discussed and approved prior to submitting the proposal.